OfficeDev/open-xml-docs/docs/how-to-set-a-custom-property-in-a-word-processing-document.md

         customProps.Properties = New Properties
     End If
 ```
-Next, the code retrieves a reference to the <span sdata="cer"
+Next, the code retrieves a reference to the [Properties](https://msdn.microsoft.com/library/office/documentformat.openxml.packaging.customfilepropertiespart.properties.aspx) property of the custom
-target="P:DocumentFormat.OpenXml.Packaging.CustomFilePropertiesPart.Properties"><span
-class="nolink">Properties</span></span> property of the custom
 properties part (that is, a reference to the properties themselves).
 If
 the code had to create a new custom properties part, you know that this
 reference is not null.
 However, for existing custom properties parts, it
-is possible, although highly unlikely, that the <span
-class="keyword">Properties</span> property will be null.
+is possible, although highly unlikely, that the **Properties** property will be null.
 If so, the code
 cannot continue.

 ```csharp